 2011 World Superbike Video

-In its years as Castrol Honda in World Superbike, the team took three world titles: John Kocinski in 1997, and then twice with Colin Edwards in 2000 and 2002.
+The biggest news this week in World Superbike is undoubtedly Castrol’s return to Honda.
+The two have a solid relationship since the 1959 Isle of Man TT, and the lubricant company is now back as title sponsor with Honda; the last time the two were united was 2002.In its years as Castrol Honda in World Superbike, the team took three world titles: John Kocinski in 1997, and then twice with Colin Edwards in 2000 and 2002.
 Ten Kate became title sponsor in 2004, when Honda pulled all factory efforts from WSBK.
 That year, the sole rider of the Ten Kate Honda WSBK team Chris Vermeulen finished fourth overall in the championship.